qtranslate/qtranslate-xt/readme.txt

 ## Screenshots ##

-1. Editing screen showing the buttons to switch the languages.
-Pressing a button does not make a call to the server, the editing happens locally, until "Update" button is pressed, the same way as it is for one language.
+1. Editing screen showing the Language Switching Buttons (LSB).
+Pressing a button does not make a call to the server, the editing happens locally in browser, until "Update" button is pressed, the same way as it is for one language.
+Multilingual Fields (MLF) are decorated with a color bar on the left to make it easier to distinct them.
+The way MLF is marked is customizable.
+Note, that only the fields configured to be multilingual respond to LSB, while regular fields are not affected and keep the same value for each language.
-2. Language Management Interface
+2. Language Management Console - tab "General".
+Read [Startup Guide](https://qtranslatexteam.wordpress.com/startup-guide/ "Startup Guide") for more information.
+3. Language Management Console - tab "Advanced".
+Read [Startup Guide](https://qtranslatexteam.wordpress.com/startup-guide/ "Startup Guide") and [FAQ](https://qtranslatexteam.wordpress.com/faq/ "qTranslate-X FAQ") for more information.
+4. Language Management Console - tab "Integration".
+These are the options to configure custom Multilingual Fields (MLF).
+Read [Integration Guide](https://qtranslatexteam.wordpress.com/integration/ "Integration Guide") for more information.
+5. Language Management Console - tab "Import/Export".
+Read [Migration Guide](https://qtranslatexteam.wordpress.com/migration/ "Migration Guide: Step-by-Step Instructions.") for more information.
+6. Language Management Console - tab "Languages".
+Read [Startup Guide](https://qtranslatexteam.wordpress.com/startup-guide/ "Startup Guide") for more information.
+7. Language Management Console - page "Configuration Inspector".
+This page allows to review the combined resulting JSON-encoded configuration of qTranslate-X. Read [Integration Guide](https://qtranslatexteam.wordpress.com/integration/ "Integration Guide") for more information.

 ## Changelog ##